-Ambient light also tends to set the tone for the room.
-The level of ambient lighting will dictate whether a room is bright, homey, a bit darker or more relaxed.
+Ambient light also sets the tone for the room.
+The level of ambient lighting will dictate whether a room is bright, homey, darker or more relaxed.

 Ambient lights most commonly hang from the ceiling.
 Lights such as chandeliers, track lights, pot lights, among others, help create a room’s ambient lighting.

 Table and floor lamps can also contribute to a room’s ambient lighting.
-This is especially true if using one will light up a large portion of the room.
+This is especially true if using one will light up much of the room.
 However, there are also times when these lights are considered task lights.

 On the other hand, there are times when you are confined to a small room with little space and do not require the entire room to be well lit.
 It is at these times, as well as others, where task and accent lights are most commonly used.

 Task lighting is for more specific purposes than ambient lighting.
 Instead of lighting the whole room, it has a specific task to accomplish.

 For example, if you require light for your desk and don’t want to use the main lights, you likely have a desk lamp at the ready.
 As the desk lamp is designed to light up the desk and nothing else, it is considered a task light.

 The main purpose of task lighting is to reduce the strain on your eyes for things such as reading, writing or studying.
 Because of this, task lighting should be quite bright but not too glary for the eyes – the lighting needs to find a balance.

 The strength of the task light depends on what you are doing.
 If you’re planning to read or write in a book, the light will need to be bright so that you can easily make out the words on each page.